vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ## Motivation

-So, you're thinking: I have a reactive application built with [Spring Boot](https://start.spring.io/), but I want to discover performance characteristics and have a mindset of resiliency.
+So, you might think: I have a reactive application built with [Spring Boot](https://start.spring.io/), but I want to discover performance characteristics and have a mindset of resiliency.
 Then you embark on the tried and true method of 'google hunting' and arrive at [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth), and you would be correct!

 Spring Cloud Sleuth represents an overlay component between the app and a tracing library.
 It is based heavily on the [Brave](https://github.com/openzipkin/brave) library but focuses on enrichment to mix in trace logic.
 We want to utilize a tracing library and not have to make invasive modifications to our application.